nayyarv/deprecated-blog/content/nn.md

-Title: Skeptical Neural Nets
+Title: Critique Neural Nets
 Subtitle: Deep Learning, Convolution and the Hype Machine
 Date: 2018-10-23 10:20
-Category: skeptical
+Category: critique
-Tags: skeptical, ds, advice, neuralnets, neural, deeeplearning, hype
+Tags: critique, ds, advice, neuralnets, neural, deeeplearning, hype
 Authors: Varun Nayyar

 My first neural net was actually coded up in 2009.
 I had decided to go to med school and while hating the degree program, I got a chance to do an elective called "Science in Medicine".
 I didn't really know how to program at this point, so it was done in excel and I trained a neural net (really a perceptron with 2 input units and a sigmoid activation) to mimc and NAND gate.
 It is a little known fact that backprop is simple enough to implement in excel.
 Everyone was suitably impressed (if unsure of what they were seeing), and when I quit to take up a mathematics/engineering degree 6 months later, the signs were there.